 Metering Test

-After completing the Metering Assessment process, we will notify the Capacity Provider whether or not a Metering Test is required for a Component within a CMU.
+After completing the Metering Assessment process, we will notify the Capacity Provider whether or not a Metering Test is required for a Component within a Capacity Market Unit (CMU).

-If so, the Capacity Provider needs to complete a Metering Test on My EMRS by submitting a Single Line Diagram, Metering Statement and any additional supporting documentation before the deadline of each Delivery Year.
+If yes, the Capacity Provider needs to complete a Metering Test on My EMRS by submitting a Single Line Diagram, Metering Statement (more information below) and any additional supporting documentation before the deadlines for each Delivery Year.

 A Metering Statement, as per Schedule 6 of the Capacity Market (Amendment) Rules 2015, needs to be submitted for each Component that triggered a Metering Test.
 This must provide details of all Components within the CMU.
 If you need assistance with completing your Metering Statement, please take a look at G20 – Capacity Market Metering Statement.